 This stage often makes or breaks a poker player’s tournament future.

-At this point of the game you cannot just sit and wait for a good hand to come to you, you have to take action and try to get something done.
+At this point in the game you cannot just sit and wait for a good hand to come to you, you have to take action and try to get something done.

 Now is the time to take some risks, if you have a good stack of chips, you should try to win big and get the other chips.